Give meeting-goers many options!

 Use event crowdsourcing to give attendees the right options!

-Event crowdsourcing allows participants to create the sessions that they actually want and need.
+Event crowdsourcing allows participants to create the sessions that they want and need.
 Opening techniques such as The Three Questions; Reminders, Sparks, Questions, Puzzles; Peer Session Selection and Sign-up; and Post it!
 For Programs make it possible to create conference programs at the event that truly reflect participant desires.
 Every session created this way is virtually guaranteed to be of interest to attendees because they chose them earlier in the event!

 Event crowdsourcing thus avoids the two biggest problems endemic to traditional meetings: not including the sessions that attendees actually want and need, and overwhelming attendees with too many choices crammed into an exhausting schedule.